NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

-the Manila driver, be sure to add the access levels for the commands shown in :ref:`Table 6.17, “Common Access Level Permissions Required with Any Manila Driver”<table-6.17>`, :ref:`Table 6.18, “Access Level Permissions Required For Manila Driver for clustered Data ONTAP with share server management - with Cluster-wide Administrative Account”<table-6.18>`, and :ref:`Table 6.19, “Access Level Permissions Required For Manila Driver for clustered Data ONTAP without share server management - with Cluster-wide Administrative Account”<table-6.19>`.
+the Manila driver, be sure to add the access levels for the commands shown in :ref:`Table 6.17, “Common Access Level Permissions Required with Any Manila Driver”<table-6.17>`, :ref:`Table 6.18, “Access Level Permissions Required For Manila Driver for ONTAP with share server management - with Cluster-wide Administrative Account”<table-6.18>`, and :ref:`Table 6.19, “Access Level Permissions Required For Manila Driver for ONTAP without share server management - with Cluster-wide Administrative Account”<table-6.19>`.

 .. _table-6.17: